ihh/wikimess/README.md

         "name": "prison",
         "intro": [
           {
-            "text": "You are in a cold, uncomfortable prison cell.;;The police say $other is singing like a bird.
-Your only hope is to rat them out and reduce your sentence.", "left": {
+            "text": "You are in a cold, uncomfortable prison cell.;;The police say $other is singing like a bird.\n Your only hope is to rat them out and reduce your sentence.", "left": {
               "hint": "Rat them out"
             },